 • Garlic: Minced garlic adds a bold, pungent flavor that pairs wonderfully with the fresh lemon and seasonings.
 Check out tips on how to mince garlic easily.

-• Parsley: Chopped Italian flat leaf parsley is an aromatic herb that enhances the flavor of the marinade even more.
+• Parsley: Chopped Italian flat-leaf fresh parsley is an aromatic herb that enhances the flavor of the marinade even more.

 How to Grill Shrimp Skewers